-Easy tips to plan your personal finances during the uncertainty and fear of COVID-19
+Easy tips to plan your personal finances during times of uncertainty

-2020 has thrown us through quite a loop.
-As we say with any financial planning situation, take a breath and take a step.
+No matter what caused your financial hardship, we often say to take a breath and take a step.
 Each step you take toward financial wellness will pay for itself.

 Ease Your Way into It